 VOCP awards money only for medical bills, lost earnings, psychological counseling, and funeral/burial bills.
 It does not cover legal fees, property losses, pain & suffering, or other living expenses.4 For more information about eligibility and applications go to the VOCP website.

 Counties also offer assistance with medical bills for victims of sexual offenses.
 For more information call the Las Vegas Metro Police Department’s Sexual Assault unit at 229-3421 or the Rape Crisis Center Hotline at 1-800-553-7273

 7. What happens if defendants do not pay restitution?

 Defying a court order to pay victim restitution can have dire consequences.
 Your probation may be revoked, a suspended jail sentence may be imposed, and you may go to prison.

 If the defendant is on probation, he/she may be dishonorably discharged from probation.
-Learn more about discharge from probation in Nevada (NRS 176A.850).
+Learn more about discharge from probation (NRS 176A.850).

 If you cannot pay restitution, it is important you tell your attorney as soon as possible.
 He or she may be able to make alternative arrangements with the prosecutor.

 Victims who are not receiving promised restitution should contact the prosecutor in their case or the Probation and Parole Board at 775-684-2600.

-Contact our Las Vegas criminal defense attorneys to discuss your case for free.
+Contact our Las Vegas criminal defense attorneys to discuss your case.
 We may be able to negotiate your charges down to a dismissal or less serious offenses.
 And if necessary we will fight for you all the way to trial for a “not guilty” verdict.

 In California?
 Go to our page on California victim restitution laws.